The Best Concealers for Lash Extensions

 Best for oily skin

-This concealer has an oil-free formula that is silky smooth and—better yet—extension-safe.
-The light, buildable formula goes on easily with your fingers, but is pigmented enough to hide dark circles and blemishes when you need it.
-Plus, it comes in 16 shades from ivory to dark brown, so chances are you’ll be able to find a colour for you.
-The soft matte finish leaves your skin looking soft and natural—and so not greasy.
-We did notice that without a powder over top, this concealer tends to end up in places you don’t want it, so be sure to set it if you’re looking for full-day wear.
+This concealer’s oil-free formula is silky smooth and extension-safe.
+It has a light, buildable formula that goes on effortlessly with your fingers, but contains enough pigment to conceal dark circles and blemishes when needed.
+Plus, it comes in an impressive 16 tones, ranging from ivory to dark brown.
+The matte finish leaves your skin looking soft and natural—and so not greasy.
+Finish with a powder if you want to keep this baby going all day.

-What we loved: The velvet matte finish was great for minimizing the appearance of oil.
+What we loved: The velvet matte finish was perfect for our testers with oily skin.